 Hospital and/or clinical agency occurrence reports involving any student and/or client are to be completed in full and signed by the student and the clinical instructor.
-The NPC NAH Incident Report is also completed and forwarded to the Dean.
+The NPC incident report is also completed and forwarded to the dean.